Ah, Nessie, Nessiteras rhombopteryx

 - Danny Dunn and his friends once went searching for a lake monster in central Africa, thinking it might be a dinosaur.
 It turned out to be (no, really!) a giant electric walking catfish.

-- Steve Alten writes a lot of books with Sea Monsters; his novel Meg was about a Megalodon (sixty foot prehistoric shark) that makes it to the surface after surviving down in the Marinara Trench.
-Hilarity Ensues.
-His more recent novel The Loch deals with, of course, the Loch Ness Monster.
+- Steve Alten writes a lot of books with Sea Monsters.
+A recent novel, The Loch, deals with, of course, the Loch Ness Monster.
 In a twist however, Nessie isn't a peaceful plesiosaur but a giant eel with a taste for tourists.
+Turns out it and several like it were put there by an ancient Scottish order, then trapped and brain-damaged by construction and pollution.
+That caused them to grow to an unnatural size, broke their normal food chain, and turned them savage.

 - Claire encounters one in Outlander.